lagimik/PartnerCrucible/_posts/2023-03-31-signaltonoise-openai.md

 Generative AI is an emerging capability that can be injected into a creative process.
 The *human-in-the-loop* approach structures interactions to guide the generative AI capabilities.
 This can provide step-wise gains in productivity across a wide range of tasks.
 At the same time, tapping into these augmentation use-cases will take some exploration and discovery to pace customers through the journey in a responsible manner.

-# Experiential Discovery with Generative AI
+# Experiential Discovery of Generative AI

 To begin exploring what the potential of Azure OpenAI Service could  be for your company and your customers a first step could be be to leverage GitHub Copilot for yourselves.
 Codex, one of the models in the OpenAI Service, provides a great example of how the augmentation with AI can amplify the developer role.